KNowledgeOnWebScale/hedge-spec/examples/uc-03/description-03.md

 # Use Case Description

 Access by physician as data controller to specific subset of data with a known URI to be refined (e.g. historical weight measurements recorded by HCP).
+Data subset defined from the patient's policy side.
+Data subset defined from the patient's policy side.

 For that:
 - The patient has a [policy](policy-03.ttl) allows a subset of her health data to be read for primary care.